 Wait for a decision.
 You could be approved instantly, or it might take another 1-2 weeks.

-If you want a credit card for PayPal more than a PayPal credit card, Citi Double Cash is another good option to consider.
-It gives you 2% cash back on all purchases and also offers an 18-month 0% balance transfer APR.
-Capital One Venture gives 2 miles per $1 on all purchases and has a 50,000-point initial bonus for spending $3,000 in the first 3 months.
+If you want a credit card for PayPal more than a PayPal Credit Card, the Citi® Double Cash Card – 18 month BT offer is another good option to consider.
+It gives you 2% cash back (1% when you buy and 1% when you pay Citi) on all purchases and also offers a balance transfer intro APR of 0% for 18 months.
+The Capital One Venture gives 2 miles per $1 on all purchases and has a generous initial bonus.

 All in all, the PayPal branded cards have very decent rewards.
 But the top rewards cards on the market can give you much more.